waridh/go-monkey-interpreter/README.md

 ## Example Code

-The following is the O(n) implementation of Fibonacci.
+The following is an implementation of the Fibonacci sequence.

 ```monkey
 let fib_aux = fn(target, sub_two, sub_one, counter) {